rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 We always hide them within `Ty` and skip over it via `Deref` impls or methods.
 `TyKind` is a big enum
-with variants to represent many different Rust types (e.g. primitives, references, abstract data types, generics, lifetimes, etc).
+with variants to represent many different Rust types (e.g. primitives, references, algebraic data types, generics, lifetimes, etc).
 `WithCachedTypeInfo` has a few cached values like `flags` and `outer_exclusive_binder`.
 They are convenient hacks for efficiency and summarize information about the type that we may want to know, but they don’t come into the picture as much here.
 Finally, [`Interned`](./memory.md) allows